m-j-andr/PIC-1-Demo/docs/0-docs.md

 2. Second example.
    - `'Double quotes are someone else\'s favorite.'`<br>
-     Because single quotes are used to start and end the string, the single quotes in the string need to be specified using a backslash: `\'`.
+     Because single quotes are used to start and end the string, the single quote in the string needs to be specified using a backslash: `\'`.
    - `"Double quotes are someone else's favorite."`
    - `"""Double quotes are someone else's favorite."""`